sanju-nair/sanju-nair.github.io/index.md

 ---

 ### 📌 [Optimizing Time-to-Value for Enterprise Fleets](./fleet-management-onboarding.html)
-**Target:** System Admins (Ops) | **Role:** Principal PM | **Impact:** 📉 -70% Support Tickets
+**Target:** System Administrators | **Role:** Product Manager | **Impact:** 📉 -70% Support Tickets

 **The Challenge:**
-The Java Management Service (JMS) manages massive estates (300k+ instances), but the initial setup was a major churn point.
+The initial setup of Fleet Management in Java Management Service was a major churn point.
 Enterprise admins struggled with complex agent configuration, leading to high failure rates.

 **The Solution:**
 I shifted the strategy from "Documentation-Reliant" to "Self-Serve Activation."
-I led the development of a **smart agent installer** with pre-packaged dependencies and automated diagnostics, coupled with a redesigned **guided onboarding flow**.
+I delivered an **onboarding wizard** that automates the creation of prerequisite OCI resources, coupled with a **unified agent installer** that merges multi-step configurations into a single workflow with built-in diagnostics.

 **The Results:**
 * ✅ **80% reduction** in total setup time.